28th Bomb Wing: Post Cold War era

 On 31 March 1995, the 77 BS—a unit that had served under the wing since 1948—inactivated.
 Its B-1Bs became part of ACC's reconstitution reserve.
 This action freed funds to allow the Air Force to develop new precision-guided munitions.
 The Air Force announced in early 1996 that the 77 BS would once again activate under the 28 BW on 1 April 1997.
 In November 1998, they received the first Block D upgraded B-1B in the USAF inventory.
 The Block D upgrade brings the capability for the B-1 to drop the Joint Direct Attack Munition, which is a global positioning system (GPS) guided munition.
 (These are the upgrades that were paid for with the funds that were freed during the 77 BS's inactivation).

 One B-1B from the 28th Bomb Wing departed for Southwest Asia 18 December 1997 to supply additional bomber forces in the Middle East.
 The 7th Bomb Wing at Dyess Air Force Base also launched a B-1B 18 December.
 This brings the total number of B-1Bs in theater to six—three from Ellsworth and three from Dyess.
 B-1Bs from both bases saw their first combat action in air raids over Iraq 17 December 1997.
 Details on the number of B-1Bs used and battle damage assessment information has not been released; however, the missions were characterized as "very successful."

 In December 1998, 28th deployed aircraft, which flew under the flag of the 28th Air Expeditionary Group in Operation Desert Fox, were the first B-1s to drop bombs on an enemy target.

 In late March 2011, B-1 bombers from the 28th Bomb Wing were deployed on a mission to Libya to attack military targets in support of Operation Odyssey Dawn.

-The Department of the Air Force announced in the spring of 2015 that effective 1 October 2015 the 28th, along with the 7th Bomb Wing at Dyess Air Force Base would be realigned under Air Force Global Strike Command (AFGSC), reuniting all the Air Force's bomber and strategic missiles under a single command for the first time since Strategic Air Command was disestablished 23 years earlier.
+The Department of the Air Force announced in the spring of 2015 that effective 1 October 2015 the 28th, along with the 7th Bomb Wing at Dyess Air Force Base would be realigned under Air Force Global Strike Command (AFGSC), reuniting all the Air Force's bomber and strategic missiles under a single command for the first time since Strategic Air Command was inactivated 23 years earlier.

+In February 2025, a majority of the 28th Bomb Wing, including all aircraft, relocated temporarily to Grand Forks Air Force Base to facilitate reconstruction of the primary runway at Ellsworth.
+This reconstruction was performed to support the upcoming arrival of B-21 Raider aircraft, and is expected to be completed in November 2025.